NEXT LEVEL 2020+

 The Team World Cup will thus become the Team World Championships, but will retain the successful World Cup format with competition rounds and the use of jokers.
 We will also introduce a Junior Team World Championships that will be of particular interest to countries with strong junior sections.

-In addition to the World Championships, the IRV aims to offer an open competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
-We are currently planning to organise an event along these lines within the framework of the CSIT World Sports Games in Tortosa, Spain, in July 2019.Read More: Wheel Workshop Week 2019 in Tortosa
+In addition to the World Championships, the IRV aims to offer an open training & competition programme directed towards Gym and Cyr wheel gymnasts of all levels who would like to combine informal competitions with training sessions and workshops.
+We are currently organising an event along these lines within the framework of the CSIT World Sports Games in Tortosa, Spain, in July 2019..Read More: Wheel Workshop Week 2019 in Tortosa

 The Code of Points “freeze” from 2017-2020 will give us the opportunity to update all existing documentation and support a team to finalise a new edition of the Technical Language of Wheel Gymnastics.
 Furthermore, we have decided to work towards a wide-reaching strategic change of the structure of the Gym Wheel Code of Points.